aguilarcarboni/arch-install/README.md

 ## A customized Arch Linux distribution for enhanced productivity

 ### Description
-Laserfocus OS is a specialized Arch Linux-based operating system using infrastructure as code to make it easy to create, deploy and manage a Nebula node inside the Nebula network from scratch.
+Laserfocus OS is a specialized Arch Linux-based operating system using infrastructure as code to make it easy to have a very personalized and minimal dependency installation.

-Laserfocus OS can also be used as a base OS as a type of clean and minimal Linux installation.

 ### Features
 - Minimal Linux installation
 - Declarative configuration for users
 - Preinstalled with developer tools (Docker, Node, Python, etc.)
 - Hyprland desktop environment
-- Nebula node management
-- Automatic Vault 111 mounting for backups and data persistence (coming soon!)

 ### Installation